What is a Contingent Worker? Meaning, Types, Benefits

 1. What are the latest trends in Recruitment?

-Some of the trends in recruitment are using AI powered tools to perform sourcing, screening, conducting interviews and other tasks, data driven recruitment, focus on hybrid and remote work models, DE&I initiatives, employee experience and employer branding, skill-based hiring, technology in recruitment.
+Some of the trends in recruitment are using AI-powered tools to perform sourcing, screening, conducting interviews, and other tasks, data-driven recruitment, focus on hybrid and remote work models, DE&I initiatives, employee experience and employer branding, skill-based hiring, and technology in recruitment.

 2. How does AI impact hiring?